zryska/Edge-Data-Store-Docs/V1/Overview/SDSQuickStart.md

 }]
 ```

 This example includes two data events that will be stored in the SDS Stream that was created in the previous steps.
-It is a best practice to batch SDS values when writing them for the best performance.
-In order to write the data for the purpose of this example, you should store the JSON file with the name SDSWriteData.json and run the following curl script:
+As a best practice, for the best performance, batch SDS values when writing them.
+In order to write the data

+1. Save the JSON as a file with the name SDSWriteData.json.
+2. Run the following curl script:

 ```bash
 curl -i -d "@SDSWriteData.json" -H "Content-Type: application/json"  -X POST http://localhost:5590/api/v1/tenants/default/namespaces/default/streams/Simple/Data